-Today the weather is great - that's why the unboxing is carried out on the beautiful green lawn.
-I think that's how the bright red of "my" Jambox really comes into its own.
-But joking aside: In the photos you can see not only the battery-powered Bluetooth speaker and instructions, but also the accessories in the form of various cables: power supply, [USB cable-> usb cable] (for firmware updates), 3,5, XNUMXmm jack cable - everything you need together.
+Today the weather is great - that's why the unboxing will be done on the beautiful green lawn.
+I think that's how the bright red of "my" jambox really comes into its own.
+But joking aside: In the photos you can see not only the battery-powered Bluetooth speaker and instructions, but also the accessories in the form of various cables: power supply unit, [USB cable->usb cable] (for firmware updates), 3,5, XNUMXmm jack cable - everything you need.

 After unpacking, I was really curious to see how getting to know the Big Jambox would go.
 The first thing I noticed was that the surface is not as plastic as it can be seen in most of the Amazon photos.
 You have smooth surfaces on the sides that somehow feel rubberized.
 I suppose you won't be able to knock off a corner of the material because it gives quite well.

 The long sides of the music cuboid are made of perforated sheet metal that is painted to match the plastic elements.
-The perforated sheet has small regular "dents" every 2-3 cm that perk up the look a little.
-My overall impression of the outside: Very chic and also practical, as it is definitely built to be durable.
-The Jambox will surely survive a trip in a backpack without damage - so you can really take it with you.
+The perforated plate has small, regular "dents" every 2-3 cm, which brighten up the look a bit.
+My overall impression of the exterior: Very chic and also practical, since it is certainly built to last.
+The Jambox will certainly survive a trip in a backpack without damage - so you can really take it with you.

-With the colors "Graphite Hex" you have a kind of honeycomb pattern instead of the "dents" and with "White Wave" an overlapping wave pattern.
-One can look at the different patterns look at Amazon.
+With the colors "Graphite Hex" you have a kind of honeycomb pattern instead of the "dents" and with "White Wave" an intersecting wave pattern.
+You can look at the different patterns look at Amazon.

 After I - contrary to my usual habit - looked at the small, straightforward instructions, the first steps to music were clear: switch on and start paring.
 To do this, first press the on / off button (the upper one).
 Here comes the first surprise, because the Big Jambox is very communicative and greets you with a nice welcome sound.
 As a long-time Macintosh user, the jawbone box was even more likeable to me than before.
 I once recorded the switching on and off for you in the video, so that you also get something.

-Then the paring continues.
-This is also very simple: You press the next button for one or two seconds and you get the announcement "Big Jambox is in pairing mode, waiting for a device to connect."
-If you'd prefer the Jawbone Bluetooth speaker to speak to you in German, you can read the instructions here (coming soon!).
+Then the pairing continues.
+This is also very simple: You press the next button for one to two seconds and you get the announcement "Big Jambox is in pairing mode, waiting for a device to connect.".
+If you'd prefer the Jawbone Bluetooth speaker to speak to you in German, you can read the instructions for doing so here (coming soon!).

-The ring around the power switch will now flash and indicate that the Jambox is waiting for a Bluetooth device.
+The ring around the power button will now flash, indicating that the Jambox is waiting for a Bluetooth device.
 So I pulled out my iPhone 5 and went to the Bluetooth menu (Settings -> Bluetooth).
-There it takes a short moment until the entry "BIG JAMBOX" appears under "Devices".
-You click on this and the Bluetooth connection should be established.
+There it takes a moment until the entry "BIG JAMBOX" appears under "Devices".
+Click on this and the Bluetooth connection should be established.

 After pairing, I immediately tested the range and wandered through our garden with my iPhone in my pocket while the jambox was on the garden table and was busy filling the terrace with sound.
 Our garden is not very spacious now, but I was able to walk 10-15 meters before the reception broke off.
 That only happened when I stood with my face to the jambox and my body effectively shielded the BT signal.
 When I held the iPhone in my hand, even 15 meters wasn't a problem.

 Out of interest, I read a number of tests and reports on the Big Jambox months ago and time and again I found users who were totally surprised by the sound and volume of the device.
-What can I say: It was me too.
-The "roaring cube", as some people like to call these small speakers, is really extremely loud and has a convincing sound.
-I have the volume on my iPhone about a quarter of the volume and thus have enough volume to listen to music while working.
+What can I say: I was too.
+The "Screaming Cube", as some people like to call these little speakers, is really loud and has a convincing sound.
+I have my iPhone at about a quarter of the volume and have enough volume to listen to music while working.